openshift/microshift/docs/user/howto_test_offline.md

 preparing the ostree image with the necessary container images embedded when they cannot be pulled over the network.

+## Setup

+The commands below are meant to be exeuted as the root user.
+Please login as root.
+Make sure the appropriate kubeconfig file is available in your environment so the oc client commands can run as expected

 ## MicroShift Configuration

 Kubernetes expects to have some basic network settings on the host for